 - What should your instructor continue doing?

 Put another way, this question essentially asks: 'What is your instructor doing in class that resonates with you and your learning style?'
-The point of this question is to foreground the aspects of the instructor's current practice that students both enjoy and gain the most learning from.
-The student answers to this question (which will not always be the same, since different students appreciate different things) provide the instructor with some insight into what s/he is doing well and should therefore continue.
+The point of this question is to focus on the aspects of the instructor's current practice that students both enjoy and gain the most learning from.
+The answers to this question provide the instructor with some insight into what they are doing well and should therefore continue.

 The evaluations should be totally anonymous.
 While this anonymity may allow some students to get away with inappropriate or foolish comments, it also prevents concerns about potential victimization ('If I don't say something nice about the instructor, I won't get a good grade').
 Anonymity—as well as the need for constructive feedback—should be made explicit by the instructor when the questionnaires are administered.

-The CETL staff is happy to review completed mid-semester evaluations to identify two or three key trends that the instructor should consider, along with suggestions about possible responses to student concerns.
+The Center for Excellence in Teaching and Learning (CELT) staff is happy to review completed mid-semester evaluations to identify two or three key trends that the instructor should consider, along with suggestions about possible responses to student concerns.

-This is a paper-based evaluation—it has been found that paper forms tend to get a better response rate.
+This is a paper-based evaluation because paper forms tend to get a better response rate.
+The following is a version of the questionnaire on the CETL letterhead: mid-semester evaluation PDF.

 Strobino, J. (1997).
 "Building a Better Mousetrap" in The Teaching Professor, p.
 6.